Oring & Chain Image / Info.

 In order to simulate a possible smash/bent oring that a large parrot might do, I clamped it the the vise then stated smashing it.
 Under the pressure the oring never broke at the welded area.
 I tested it on the 16mm x 2.5mm oring and the 19mm x 3.4mm oring and had done it on a few of them to be sure and no welds had broke on any of the orings.

-The stainless chain pictured is an example of what I use on the toys, the smallest chain of 1.6mm will fit through a 1/4" hole and used for smaller and even up to medium birds.
-The 2.0mm size will fit through a 5/16" hole and is also good for smaller and medium birds and also good for some large birds.
-The 3.0mm chain will fit through a 15/32" hole which is slightly under a 1/2" hole and this chain is good for large birds, however, many of my items I use do not fit onto the 3.0mm chain size so it is very limited to what I can put on the chain.
+The stainless chains pictured is an example of what I use on the toys, the smallest chain of 1.2mm is ideal for the smallest birds such as Lovebirds, Parakeets, Parrotlets, Cockatiels and alike size birds.
+The 1.6mm is used for smaller and even up to medium birds.
+The 2.0mm size will be good for smaller and medium birds and also good for some large birds who aren't destructive.
+The 3.0mm chain is good for medium & large birds, however, many of my items I use do not fit onto the 3.0mm chain size so it is very limited to what I can put on the chain.
+The 4mm Chain is quite a bit heavier and in size, this chain would be super great for the largest Macaws and like the 3mm, I do not have much in the way of any parts that will fit onto the chain.
+None of my stainless beads will fit onto the 4mm chain.

 More Info: I try to build my toys with all the appropriate items for the parrot size intended.
-If a customer buys a small toy with the small orings on it for a large bird then that parrot may damage the orings or items on toy.
+If a customer buys a small toy with the small orings or small chain on it for a large bird then that parrot may damage the orings/chain or items on toy.

 Thank you for reading!